Munich-Cluster-for-Systems-Neurology/NanoscaleHub_TrakEM2-import/README.md

             c) Select any image in the stack and Right click on canvas > Transform > Transform (affine) and apply your desired rotation by right click > apply transform
-               (Pressing T (to transform) and Enter (to apply) will also work) 7.2) Export directly to file or to RAM in FIJI if the final XY plane does not exceed 2GP in 8bit or 4GP in 16bit (dimensions of max ~46300 x 46300 pixels)
+               (Pressing T (to transform) and Enter (to apply) will also work) 7.2) Export directly to file or to RAM in FIJI if the final XY plane does not exceed 2GP (dimensions of max ~46300 x 46300 pixels)
+         a) Use the rectangle tool to draw your export ROI (or export whole canvas without rectangle ROI)
+         b) Right click > Export > Make flat image...
+         c) Choose
+                Scale: 100 (Unless downscaling is desired)
+                Width: Defined by your rectangle (or canvas size)
+                height: Defined by your rectangle (or canvas size)
+                Type: defined by your data
+                Start: Whatever you want to export
+                End: Whatever you want to export
+                Include non-empty layers only: ticked (if you want to skip empty layers) Background color: 0,0,0 is black
+                Best quality: unticked
+                Export: Show (will export the stack to RAM and show in FIJI) or
+                Export: Save to file (will save the stack to a later specified directory) 7.3) Export a tiled stack if XY exceeds 2GP or tiled export is preferred
-         a) Use the rectangle tool to draw your export ROI If you want to rotate the whole stack before exporting to maximize image content in the drawn rectangle
+         a) Use the rectangle tool to draw your export ROI (or export whole canvas without rectangle ROI)
+         b) Right click > Export > Make flat image...
+         c) Choose
+                Scale: 100 (Unless downscaling is desired)
+                Width: Defined by your rectangle (or canvas size)
+                height: Defined by your rectangle (or canvas size)
+                Type: defined by your data
+                Start: Whatever you want to export
+                End: Whatever you want to export
+                Include non-empty layers only: ticked (if you want to skip empty layers) Background color: 0,0,0 is black
+                Best quality: unticked
+                Export: Save for web (CATMAID)
+                Format: tif (or else if preferred)
+                Tile side: sizes up to 20480 seem to work reliably, max size probably depends on available RAM Directory structure: Your preferred dir structure
+                Strategy: Use mipmaps (multi-layer)
+                Skip empty tiles: ticked (sometimes empty tiles are desirable if next processing step requires all tiles to be present)
+                Use layer indices: ticked
+                Number of threads: Usually set to max available cores

+NOTE that the exported images can be conveniently renamed using the Rename Utility, if they are to be copied to a single directory